vamolessa/vamolessa.github.io/blog/mem_write.md

 }
 ```

-these macros help us getting a pointer to the end of the array:
+These macros help us getting a pointer to the end of the array:

 ```c
 #define LEN(array) (sizeof(array) / sizeof((array)[0]))
 #define END(array) ((array) + LEN(array))
 ```

-however, still lots of duplicate code and lots of pointer math.
+However, still lots of duplicate code and lots of pointer math.

-a small but helpful change would be to return where the "cursor" ends up from `mem_write`:
+A small but helpful change would be to return where the "cursor" ends up from `mem_write`:

 ```c
 void*